-Recent projects
+Recent web design projects

 Simple doesn’t mean cheap, cheesy or plain.
 Simple means putting the visitor ahead of the client — and sometimes that’s not so easy.
-At Ern Berck Digital we build elegant websites that are intuitive, fast and a breeze to manage.
+At Ern Berck Digital we build simple websites that are intuitive, fast and a breeze to manage.

 When the web began to conquer the world in the 1990s, graphic designers started migrating from paper to pixels.
 The browser window — like the paper page before it — was treated as a known constraint upon which designers imposed their will.